junsooshin/europeansoccer/README.md

 October 2018

-* * *

-#### Motivation
+### Introduction

-The main European soccer dataset is from [https://www.kaggle.com/hugomathien/soccer/home], and the supplementary dataset that includes the goal type is from [https://www.kaggle.com/jiezi2004/soccer/home].
+The main European soccer dataset is from https://www.kaggle.com/hugomathien/soccer/home, and the supplementary dataset that includes the goal type is from https://www.kaggle.com/jiezi2004/soccer/home.

 The dataset covers the seasons from 2008 to 2016 (from the 2008/09 season to the 2015/16 season).<br>
 The goals are just for the domestic league matches.